I've decided to do more TV listings magazine research in order to help me better adapt and improve my current double-page spread.

 These images are from the Radio Times TV listings magazine.

 I think that this double-page spread would be more attractive to a teenage audience, as the image is far more 'attention-grabbing', probably due to its central position on the page.
 It complies with the convention of these double-page spreads, which is that it uses a significant amount of text over the two pages, as well as attracting attention with an image.
-The variation in the colour of the word 'toff' in the title of this double-page spread also acts as a focus point on the page, as does the slang used in the title itself in contrast with the word 'toff' which is more associated with the upper-class rather than with slang.
+The variation in the colour of the word 'toff' in the title of this double-page spread also acts as a focus point on the page, as does the slang used in the title itself in contrast with the word 'toff' which is more associated with the upper-

 The double-page spread on the right uses the conventions such as a lot of text, information about the programme being discussed, and the use of images.
 Again, the image is more centralised than that in the first double-page spread from this post, and I feel that this makes it stand out more.
 Portions of the text on the right-hand page of this double-page spread are split into numbered sections, which would perhaps be a good technique to use if I wanted to split several different points up on the page.